sapcc/openstack-watcher-middleware/doc/cadf.md

 |---------------|-------------------|-------------------|
 ```

-Moreover, any request path ending with a configured `path_keyword` will be interpreted as a `read/list`.
+Note that any request path ending with a configured `path_keyword` will be interpreted as a `read/list`.
 Using this mapping the watcher is capable of classifying request actions correctly in most cases.
 However, some cases require a different mapping to alternative actions.
 The default classification can be overwritten using a custom_actions mapping